 BA/BSc(Hons), DPsych(Clinical), MAPS

-Rachel works at NEST Elsternwick on Thursday's from 9am-5pm and Saturday's from 9am-1pm
+Dr Bell works at NEST Elsternwick on Thursday's from 9am-5pm and every second Saturday from 9am-1pm

 Rachel is a clinical psychologist who completed her Doctorate of Clinical Psychology at Monash University in 2005.
 She specialised in child, adolescent and family psychology.
 Rachel has worked in private practice, public and private mental health settings, and has also been involved in psychotherapy research in the US.
 Rachel is a member of the Australian Psychological Society (MAPS) and a member of the APS College of Clinical Psychologists.